psu13/mutable-hakyll/posts/turkey-cutlets.md

 the bread, rice or pasta of your choice.

 You can use this basic breading/frying scheme for all kinds of things.
 I do it with fish filets a lot and we call the result "chicken fish".
+Surely thin pieces of chicken or pork would be great too.

-I bet firm tofu would work too, if you are into that kind of thing.
+I bet firm tofu would also work, if you are into that kind of thing.